sanyaade-teachings/pippi/docs/index.rst

-..
-Pippi documentation master file, created by sphinx-quickstart on Mon Mar  3 12:17:57 2014.
+.. pippi documentation master file, created by sphinx-quickstart2 on Thu Dec 25 19:39:34 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pippi's documentation!
+Welcome to pippi's documentation!
 =================================

 Contents: